 \begin{lem} Let $\cylinder = \big( \cyl, i_0, i_1, p, v, \subdiv, r_{0}, r_{1}, s \big)$ be a cylinder in $\cl{A}$ equipped with a contraction structure $p$, an involution structure $v$, and a subdivision structure $\big(\subdiv, r_{0}, r_{1}, s \big)$.

 Let \ar{a,a_{0},j_{0}} be an arrow of $\cl{A}$ which is a fibration with respect to $\cylinder$.
-Let \ar{a,a_{1},j_{1}} and \ar{a_{0},a_{1},f} be arrows of $\cl{A}$ such that the diagram \triother{a_{0},a_{1},a,f,j_{1},j_{0}} in $\cl{A}$ commutes, and such that $f$ is a homotopy equivalence with respect to $\cylinder$.
+Let \ar{a,a_{1},j_{1}} and \ar{a_{0},a_{1},f} be arrows of $\cl{A}$, such that the diagram \triother{a_{0},a_{1},a,f,j_{1},j_{0}} in $\cl{A}$ commutes, and such that $f$ is a homotopy equivalence with respect to $\cylinder$.

-Then there is an arrow \ar{a_{1},a_{0},g} of $\cl{A}$ and a homotopy from $fg$ to $id(a_{1})$ with respect to $\cylinder$ such that the following diagram in $\cl{A}$ commutes. \triother{a_{1},a_{0},a,g,j_{0},j_{1}} \end{lem}
+There is an arrow \ar{a_{1},a_{0},g} of $\cl{A}$, and a homotopy from $fg$ to $id(a_{1})$ with respect to $\cylinder$, such that the following diagram in $\cl{A}$ commutes. \triother{a_{1},a_{0},a,g,j_{0},j_{1}} \end{lem}

 \begin{proof} Let \ar{\cyl(a_{1}),a_{1},h} be a homotopy from $ff^{-1}$ to $id(a_{1})$ with respect to $\cylinder$.
-The following diagram in $\cl{A}$ commutes. \squareabovetriangle{a_{1},\cyl(a_{1}),a_{0},a_{1},a,i_{0}(a_{1}),h,f^{-1},f,j_{1},j_{0}} Since $j_{0}$ is a fibration with respect to $\cylinder$ we deduce that there is an arrow \ar{\cyl(a_{1}),a_{0},k} of $\cl{A}$ such that the following diagram in $\cl{A}$ commutes. \liftingsquare[{4,3}]{a_{1},a_{0},\cyl(a_{1}),a,{f^{-1}},j_{0},i_{0}(a_{1}),j_{1} \circ h,k} Let $g$ denote the arrow \ar[5]{a_{1},a_{0},k \circ i_{1}(a_{1})} of $\cl{A}$.
+The following diagram in $\cl{A}$ commutes. \squareabovetriangle{a_{1},\cyl(a_{1}),a_{0},a_{1},a,i_{0}(a_{1}),h,f^{-1},f,j_{1},j_{0}} Since $j_{0}$ is a fibration with respect to $\cylinder$, we deduce that there is an arrow \ar{\cyl(a_{1}),a_{0},k} of $\cl{A}$ such that the following diagram in $\cl{A}$ commutes. \liftingsquare[{4,3}]{a_{1},a_{0},\cyl(a_{1}),a,{f^{-1}},j_{0},i_{0}(a_{1}),j_{1} \circ h,k} Let $g$ denote the arrow \ar[5]{a_{1},a_{0},k \circ i_{1}(a_{1})} of $\cl{A}$.
 The following diagram in $\cl{A}$ commutes. \squarebeneathtriangle{a_{1},\cyl(a_{1}),a_{1},a_{1},a,i_{1}(a_{1}),h,id,j_{1},k,j_{0}} Thus the following diagram in $\cl{A}$ commutes. \triother{a_{1},a_{0},a,g,j_{0},j_{1}} It remains to construct a homotopy from $fg$ to $id(a_{1})$ with respect to $\cylinder$.